 In preparation for the Taylor Electric Project event, the community will be invited to contribute their personal experiences with Taylor Electric through the project’s website.
 This site will provide a centralized space to document and archive Taylor Electric’s history and art.
 It will also serve as a platform for the global community to share lived experiences interacting with and creating this unique and famous public art gallery.
 The public will also be invited to actively participate in this project by submitting their photos (via the website or hash-tagged as #TaylorElectricProject on social media) to produce a real-time publicly generated projection installation on a wall outside the event space.

 While Taylor Electric used to be an open "free wall," PSAA now is now working with the property owners to manage rotating graffiti art at the newly redeveloped site.
 In the Winter of 2017, PSAA started organizing a few pro-bono pieces in the parking garage.
 In the Spring of 2018, we hope to begin the main project - bringing in some of the best graffiti artists who had painted at the old site over the past decade to create new murals on the old remaining exterior walls.
 Space is limited, and there is a lot of demand, but please contact us if you're interested in getting involved.

 WANT TO GET INVOLVED?

-If you are interested in participating or volunteering your time to make this project happen, PSAA is currently looking for people with Square Space development skills, graphic designers, videographers, DJs, photography show coordinators, and more.
+If you are interested in participating or volunteering your time to make this project happen please contact us.
+PSAA is currently looking for web developers, graphic designers, videographers, DJs, photography show coordinators, and more.
 Email PSAA to inquiry about opportunities.
 PSAA will be putting out a separate call to artists and photo submissions.